Spotlight On Motion Graphic Designer El Ogorodova

 Q. What is one of your favorite places in the world and why?

 A. I drove through Scotland for the first time this year.
-I fell in love with the culture, nature, and people.
-I would really love to go back and explore the country deeper.
-I have some incredible photos from the trip, some of which I have already used for work in mood boards and textures.
+She fell in love with the culture, nature, and people.
+I would love to go back and explore the country deeper.
+She has some incredible photos from the trip, some of which She has already been used for work in mood boards and textures.

 Q. Is there somewhere you haven’t been yet, that you plan on visiting?